K-Phoen/DoctrineStateMachineBundle/README.md

 ```

 The state machines configuration is pretty straightforward.
 In addition to the
-states and transitions, you just have to define the entity class and the state
+states and transitions, you just have to define the entity class and the column
-column to use.
+used to store the state.

-**Note:** The entity has to implement the `Stateful` interface.
-To ease the
+**Important:** the entity has to **implement the `Stateful` interface**.

-implementation, you can use the `StatefulTrait` that comes bundled with the
+To ease the implementation, you can use the `StatefulTrait` that comes bundled
-behavior.
+with the behavior.

+## Usage

+`Stateful` entities have access to their own state machine.
+See [Finite's
+documentation](https://github.com/yohang/Finite) for more details about it.

 The `Article` entity below is ready to be used as a `Stateful` entity.